madslundt/RadarrSonarrPlex/README.md

 # Todo
 - [x]  Option to add different url for Plex
-- [ ]  Have the option to enable/disable Radarr or Sonarr
+- [x]  Have the option to enable/disable Radarr or Sonarr
-- [ ]  Filter tv and movies (available, in plex, theaters, etc)
+- [x]  Filter tv and movies (available, in plex, theaters, etc)
 - [ ]  Improve insert to navbar (sometimes fail)
+- [ ]  Implement options page with React
 - [ ]  Improve movies sorting
 - [ ]  Being able to view available downloads when available
 - [ ]  Being able to start download if available
+- [ ]  Movie details
+- [ ]  Tv details
+- [ ]  Implement trakt.tv API for movie and tv recommendations and lists
+- [ ]  Add new media to Sonarr and Radarr from trakt.tv results
+- [ ]  Implement more overview views

 # For developers
 Use `npm start` to make webpack watch folder for changes.